 Prickly Russian Thistle, Tumbleweed (Salsola Tragus)

 Littlefield and Burns list this species under their red flowers.
 If you even notice that a tumbleweed is flowering, most likely you'll see tiny yellow dots along otherwise green stems.
-As my close-up shots show, the yellow is from the stamens.
-The stems can be all green, or they can include red stripes.
+As two close-up shots show, the yellow is from the stamens.
+I've also included an example of the less commonly seen "red flower" variant.
+Tumbleweed stems can be all green, or they can include red stripes.

 Mature tumbleweeds are tough and prickly, even before they die and roll off.
 The sprouts seem like a completely different species—soft and almost succulent.
 In 1971 I had the privilege of walking around the high desert with Hugh Cutler, who pointed out a tumbleweed sprout and explained that it was edible.
 I popped the sprout in my mouth, started chewing, and immediately spat it out in disgust.
 "I said it was edible," he explained, "I didn't say it tasted good."